-However, in the eyes of the CBP it is ultimately the responsibility of the importer to make sure the cargo is classified correctly and assigned the right HTSUS codes.
+However, in the eyes of CBP, it is ultimately the responsibility of the importer to make sure the cargo is classified correctly and assigned the right HTSUS codes.
 A good rule of thumb for importers is to work closely with the licensed customs broker on documentation.
-The details the customs broker needs to assign HTSUS codes for a shipment comes from the importer.
+The details the customs broker needs to assign HTSUS codes for a shipment come from the importer.
 It is critical for the importer to provide sufficient information about the products to determine the classification for HTSUS codes.

 The importer should not just walk away from the process once the customs broker begins the process.
 The broker needs the importer to remain involved to make sure the documents are correct and both are aware of what is outlined throughout.

 Customs brokers can explain the process to importers and answer questions regarding HTSUS codes.
 The importer does not want to spend unnecessary funds to cover duty, taxes and fees at the point of entry.
-In order to ensure cargo is assessed proper duty rates, the information from the importer is critical.
+In order to ensure cargo is assessed at proper duty rates, the information from the importer is critical.

-Those details will need to be outlined since each facet is categorized to determine the HTSUS codes to be assigned.
+Those details will need to be outlined since each aspect is categorized to determine the proper HTSUS codes.
 Customs bond agents will have the importer provide this detailed information and seek more specifics as needed.
 It’s better to start with correct information to expedite the process rather than slowing things down if something is missing.

 The process of importing can be trouble-free with a few key tips relating to HTSUS codes.

-A licensed customs bond agent is available to help importers manage the process including assigning HTSUS codes.

-For help with a customs bond or to learn more about USA Customs Clearance and how they help importers make sure all documents are in order.
+A licensed customs bond agent is available to help importers manage the process including assigning HTSUS codes, for help with a customs bond, or to learn more about USA Customs Clearance and how we can help importers make sure all documents are in order.

 By working closely with licensed customs bond agents, importers ensure the right HTSUS code is provided for duty, taxes and fees at the port of entry.